 A job loss isn’t the end of the world and can actually be a new beginning!
 Having a fully funded emergency fund will keep you on your feet and in good spirits while you start to work towards your new journey.

 Have you ever turned on the news and it sounded more like Chicken Littles’ "The Sky Is Falling" than reality?..
 Ya, like almost everyday!
 There are two things you need to understand… One, news networks are 'for-profit' businesses.
 Two, bad news sells!
 During a recession, things definitely start to trend downward, especially in certain industries.
 Having a fully funded emergency fund will help cover you if there is a job loss or if your company cuts hours..
 Hopefully you won’t even have to use it, but it’s there if you need it.

 Get On a Plan

 We want to plan for the best but be prepared for the worst.
 Not having a plan is what I call the "ostrich" approach to life.
 Putting your head in the sand and ignoring the world around you never ends well!
 It’s time to step up and get on a plan with your finances.
-Connect with a coach today and use the code freedom30 to get your free 30 minute consult.
+Connect with a coach today for a complimentary coaching session.